Mumsfilibaba/DXR-Project/README.md

 # Personal Engine
 This is a small personal engine created for testing different graphic techniques.
+The name may suggest that this is only for DXR, and that is why it was created in the first place, but it has evolved to be more than that.

 **Current Features:**
 * FXAA